-This lecture is a follow up the chapter 'Introduction to Bayesian statistics" of the course STAT2.
+This lecture is about Bayesian statistics and its modern implementation.
 The main goal is to familiarize students to Monte Carlo Markov Chain samplers and be able to implement them on complex statistical models (including hierarchical models).
 The student will be able to conduct a whole Bayesian analysis starting from mathematical derivations, software implementation and finally doing inference.

-- Reminders on Bayesian statistics
+- Foundation of Bayesian statistics

 - Asymptotic behavior of the posterior

 - Aim of MCMC samplers

 - The need for thinning and burnin

 - Usual proposal kernel

 - Concrete implementation

 - Gibbs sampler

 - Concrete implementation

 - Hierarchical model and DAG

 - Applications on complex models

 - If possible, mixture models